 Over the Baja Sur Divide My journey continues… Leaving my vacation home at Casa Oasis Todos Santos and the tropics after 4 days, I drive north and in about an hour reach the crest of my loop.
 Here the road intersects the Trans-Peninsular highway (BCS-1).
 A southern turn is taken and the four-lane highway abruptly changes into dual lanes.
 Looking back, this is probably my first encounter with the Baja of yesteryear.
 My path quickly climbs through a profusion of yellow and green flowering bushes and into the mountainous divide.
 At its crest is El Triunfo, a town that...Read More

 San Jose del Cabo Aeropuerto, Baja Much like the Conquistadors who sailed to the New World, the woman seated beside me came in search of gold – gold liquor from the legendary Baja watering hole “Bibliotheca de Tequila”.
 She readily admits to feeling no restraint whatsoever whenever tequila’s involved.
 However, my quest is different but also satisfies an obsession.
 I came to circumnavigate the southern peninsula by car, chasing the Baja of generations past.
-I too feel little restraint.
+Even though it’s been years, I too feel little restraint.
 Still Baja, After All These Years?
-After an amusement-park style line winding through a large air-conditioned customs auditorium, I make...Read More
+After an amusement-park style line winding through a large...Read More

 Now in Abu Simbel, Egypt The Temples of Ramesses Uncovered From Cairo, I catch the early morning flight to see for myself the temples built alongside the Nile at Abu Simbel.
 These are the ruins hewn into a mountainside to serve both as a tribute to Pharaoh Ramesses II, but also a warning to ancient armies advancing up the river that a powerful kingdom lie ahead.
 Although a bit of self-aggrandizing propaganda, the perception they give is valid – Ramesses’ reign was arguably the greatest of the Late Kingdom period.
 Buried in sand by the 6th century BC and...Read More